Hiroomi Tosaka: Career

 In August 2014, he made his acting debut in the film Hot Road.
 Leading the film alongside Rena Nōnen, he played Hiroshi Haruyama, who was a member of the motorcycle gang "Nights" and fell in love with Rena Nōnen's character Kazuki Miyaichi, a troubled teenage girl.
 With his role in this film, he won Best New Artist Award at the 39th Hochi Film Awards, Sponichi Grand Prize Newcomer Award at the 69th Mainichi Film Awards, the New Actor Award at the 24th Japan Movie Critics Awards, and the Newcomer of the Year Award as well as Popularity Award at the 38th Japan Academy Film Prize.

-In 2015, he released his first solo song "Link" in Sandaime J Soul Brothers' album PLANET SEVEN under the name of the group.
+In 2015, he released his first solo song "Link" in Sandaime J Soul Brothers' album Planet Seven under the name of the group.
 He also composed the lyrics to the song, which was his first attempt at lyric composition.
 In October, he released his first photo essay Nobody Knows, which has sold more than 180 thousand copies.
 On 15 October, he teamed up with Sandaime J Soul Brothers' performer Naoki Kobayashi and Takanori Iwata to form Sandaime's special sub-unit "The Sharehappi from Sandaime J Soul Brothers from Exile Tribe", and released their one and only single, Share The Love, which is a theme song used in the advertisement for Pocky.
 On October 21, the first season of the drama High＆Low: The Story of S.W.O.R.D. was broadcast, which was part of the High&Low franchise, the action and music franchise produced by LDH.
 Tosaka played Hiroto Amamiya, and Takahiro played his older brother Masaki.
-As the High&Low franchise continued to produce more films,concerts, games, mangas in the following years,Tosaka continued to reprise his role in those follow-ups.
+As the High&Low franchise continued to produce more films, concerts, games, manga in the following years, Tosaka continued to reprise his role in those follow-ups.